loganggoodwin/oregon_like_complete/README.md

 ---

-# Hi, I’m Garth Goodwin 👋
+# Hi, I’m Logan Garth Goodwin 👋

 I’m an IT and cybersecurity-focused builder who likes hands-on troubleshooting, network design, and turning ideas into working projects.
 I believe the best way to learn is to build something you can use right away.